environet/environet/doc/25_6_operators.md

 Path: `/admin/operators/edit?id=[operator identifier]`

-Here you can change all of operator's data and you can assign  more users or groups to the specific operator.
+Here you can change all of operator's data and you can assign more users to the specific operator.

 #### Operator show page